Nintendo DS (Nitro) Development Kit Hardware

 The IS-NITRO-Writer is used to flash a ROM image to multiple flash cartridges at once! intelligent Systems developed one of these units for most Nintendo consoles including the Nintendo 64 and Game Boy.

-One of the slots holds the master cartridge that will be copied to all the 7 other cartridges.
-Alternatively it can connect to the PC via USB and take a ROM from the PC and flash to 8 cartridges at once (the Master slot is used to flash an extra one).
+Alternatively it can connect to the PC via USB and take a ROM from the PC and flash to 8 cards at once (the Master slot is used to flash an extra one).

-it has a bunch of DIP switches for configuration, a USB type-B port and uses the same power supply as a Nintendo Gamecube!
+It has a bunch of DIP switches for configuration, a USB type-B port and uses the same power supply as a Nintendo Gamecube!

 For more information about the Writer and a teardown: The NSMB Hacking Domain » Nintendo DS dev hardware!
 IS-NITRO-EMULATOR & co.